 Table 7.
-Tags in the CMS NAMES File

-Tag Function

-:NICK.
-Identifies the nickname for the assigned user ID/node ID pair or to a distribution list.
+Tags in the CMS NAMES File Function Identifies the nickname for the assigned user ID/node ID pair or to a distribution list.

-:USERID.
 Identifies the user to be notified.

-:NODE.
 Identifies the node ID where the user is located.
 Alternatively, a nickname may refer to a distribution list of other nicknames.
+Specifies the nicknames in the distribution list.